 Work began in 1880 and took quite a few years to complete.
 In 1962, the Vatican officially anointed the cathedral as the Basilica of Our Lady of the Immaculate Conception.
 Today, it is simply known as Notre Dame Cathedral and is still used as a place of Catholic worship with services every weekend.

 Notre Dame Cathedral in recent days – Photo by Scooter Saigon Tour

-Turtle Lake attracts the tourists by its unique mix of Eastern and Western in architecture.
+Turtle Lake attracts tourists by its unique mix of Eastern and Western architecture.
 It was one of the symbols of this city that were built before 1975 and still stays nearly the same until today.
 There’s no turtle in the lake, but the structure looks like a huge turtle from high place.
 That’s why it is called Turtle Lake.